MntCer/Rooc/doc/Rooc.md

 The key difference between a function and a method is the `self` as parameter.

+Functions and methods could be forward referenced, that is to say, as long as the called function or method is visiable in the called scope, this call is valid.

 <!-- %TODO: yield a first-class function value -->
 Example: